Pole of inaccessibility: Northern pole of inaccessibility

 The northern pole of inaccessibility, sometimes known as the Arctic pole, is located on the Arctic Ocean pack ice at a distance farthest from any landmass.
-The original position was wrongly believed to lie at 84°3′N 174°51′W. It is not clear who first defined this point, but it may have been Sir Hubert Wilkins, who wished to traverse the Arctic Ocean by aircraft in 1927.
+The original position was wrongly believed to lie at 84°3′N 174°51′W. It is not clear who first defined this point, but it may have been the Australian pioneer aviator Sir Hubert Wilkins, who wished to traverse the Arctic Ocean by aircraft in 1927.
 He was finally successful in 1928.
-In 1968 Sir Wally Herbert came very close to reaching what was then considered to be the position by dogsled, but by his own account, Across the Top of the World, did not make it due to the flow of sea ice.
+In 1968 the British polar explorer Sir Wally Herbert came very close to reaching what was then considered to be the position by dogsled, but by his own account, Across the Top of the World, did not make it due to the flow of sea ice.
 In 1986, an expedition of Soviet polar scientists led by Dmitry Shparo claimed to reach the original position by foot during a polar night.

 In 2005, explorer Jim McNeill asked scientists from The National Snow and Ice Data Center and Scott Polar Research Institute to re-establish the position using modern GPS and satellite technology.
-This was published as a paper in the Polar Record, Cambridge University Press in 2013.
-McNeill launched his own, unsuccessful attempt to reach the new position in 2006, while measuring the depth of sea-ice for NASA.
+This was published as a paper in the Cambridge University Press journal Polar Record, in 2013.
+McNeill launched his own, unsuccessful attempt to reach the new position in 2006, while measuring the thickness of sea-ice for NASA.
 In 2010 he and his Ice Warrior team were thwarted again by the poor condition of the sea ice.